Speckled darter: Reproduction and Life Cycle

-Spawning in Missouri begins as early as March and ends as late as May, at temperatures between 57°F and 62°F..
-The eggs are buried in substrate, where there is a relationship between temperature and incubation period, with higher temperatures lessening the time.
-Typical incubation period is about 9–10 days at about 62-68°F. Larvae hatch at about 4.2-5.2 mm with a functional jaw and well developed pectoral fins.
+Spawning in Missouri begins as early as March and ends as late as May, at temperatures between 57°F and 62°F. The eggs are buried in substrate, where there is a relationship between temperature and incubation period, with higher temperatures lessening the time.
+Typical incubation period is about 9–10 days at about 62–68°F. Larvae hatch at about 4.2-5.2 mm with a functional jaw and well developed pectoral fins.

 Distribution

-The speckled darter is found in eastern Oklahoma, southeastern Kansas, western Louisiana, Virginia, northwestern Georgia, western Florida, and in the Dulf drainages from the Sabine River to the Pensacola Bay.
+The speckled darter is found in eastern Oklahoma, southeastern Kansas, western Louisiana, Virginia, northwestern Georgia, western Florida, and in the Gulf drainages from the Sabine River to the Pensacola Bay.

 Etymology

 The scientific name for the speckled darter is Etheostoma stigmaeum.
 Etheostoma is derived from the etheo, the Greek word for "to strain", and stoma, the Greek word for "mouth".
 Stigmaeum is the Greek word for "speckled".